-Net neutrality affects many people, including both high school and college students.
-Professor Bill Withers said K-16 education systems should really be pushing for an open internet.
+Net neutrality affects many people, including both high school and college students, Dr. Bill Withers said.

 “Imagine a student doing research, but rather than choosing online content germane to the paper they are writing, the student is redirected by an Internet Service Provider (ISP) with financial connections to other web-based,” Withers said.

-The net neutrality bill will keep companies from charging for “fast lane” internet which would be a normal speed with net neutrality.
+Net Neutrality kept companies from charging for “fast lane” internet which would be a normal speed.
 The repeal of net neutrality could also result in blocking certain sites that would normally be free but are now being charged.
 People could also be blocked from using Facetime or other forms of communication such as texting, regular phone calls and social media sites.

 Students who are planning on doing research using search engines could have some of their results, which may be helpful to their paper or project, blocked from their view.
 Websites such as the Trumpet or other forms of news may even be blocked simply because companies want to block it.